attilaoroszdev/lazyadmin/README.md

 ## What does it do?

-- **Arrow-key navigation** - Arrow keys do what you expect them to do
+- **Arrow-key navigation** - Arrow keys do what you expect them to do.
-- **List-like menu items** - Each menu item is accessible through navigating a vertical list of items, organized neatly on tabs
+- **List-like menu items** - Each menu item is accessible through navigating a vertical list of items, organized neatly on tabs.
-- **Tabs for grouping similar items** - Left/Right arrows will switch tabs
+- **Tabs for grouping similar items** - Left/Right arrows will switch tabs.
-- **One liner item descriptions** - When you navigate the menu, a description appears in the bottom row
+- **One liner item descriptions** - When you navigate the menu, a description appears in the bottom row.
 - **Shortkeys** - Each item is accessible by pressing its corresponding number on the current tab.
-E.g. to launch the 3rd item, press 3.
+E.g. to launch the 3rd item, press <kbd>3</kbd>.
-- **Sub-menus** - Any menu-item can invoke a sub-menu, which can hold further items
+- **Sub-menus** - Any menu-item can invoke a sub-menu, which can hold further items.
 - **Visual command builder with predefined parameters** - Build long commands in an interactive way.
-- **Optional side panel** - with predefined items like *Reflow menu*, *Help*, *Key Bindings*, *Back to main* and *Exit*, which can also hold user defined items.
+- **Optional side panel** - With predefined items like *Reflow menu*, *Help*, *Key Bindings*, *Back to main* and *Exit*, which can also hold user defined items.
 Ideal for holding menu items that might apply to all tabs.
-- **No dependencies "pure" bash interface** - ideal for managing servers via SSH.
+- **No dependencies "pure" bash interface** - Ideal for managing servers via `ssh`.
 The only dependency is `sed`.
 - **Easy set-up** - The installer script is completely platform independent.
 Settings can be changed by editing simple text files, from within the UI.
 Script aliases bind scripts to menu items by position, and a user script "repository" file is also available.
-- **No-intstallation, portable version also abvailable** - Run it any time, anywhere, on any systrem that has bash and sed installed
+- **No-intstallation, portable version also abvailable** - Run it any time, anywhere, on any systrem that has `bash` and `sed` installed
-- **Multiple profiles** - Store different sets of menu items to use in different situations, and load them easily
+- **Multiple profiles** - Store different sets of menu items to use in different situations, and load them easily.

 ## Screenshots